 Let's use the Wisconsin State Assembly as an example of how to conduct the test.
-For Wisconsin, a measure of the party distribution of statewide voting behavior is 50.67 % for majority party and 49.33% for the other.
-(See Appendix B.) The Wisconsin State Assembly has 99 seats.
-The matching distribution of districts is calculated as follows: $.5067 \times 99 = 50.16$ (rounded to 50) districts favored by the majority party, and $.4933 \times 99 = 48.83$ (rounded to 49) districts favored by the other party.
-That is, the map is verified to be free of gerrymandering when the map generates 50 districts favored by the majority party and 49 districts favored by the other; each party's share of districts matches the party's share of statewide voting behavior.
+For Wisconsin, a measure of the party distribution of statewide voting behavior is 50.67 % for the majority party and 49.33% for the other.
+The Wisconsin State Assembly has 99 seats.
+The matching distribution of districts is calculated as follows: .5067 X 99 = 50.16 (rounded to 50) districts favored by the majority party, and .4933 X 99 = 48.83 (rounded to 49) districts favored by the other party.
+That is, the map is verified to be free of gerrymandering when the map generates 50 districts favored by the majority party and 49 districts favored by the other.
+Each party's share of districts matches that party's share of statewide voting behavior.